Skip to main content

 Gemini 3.1 Pro · no tools

 Verdict: SHORT SQUEEZE (bullish reversal)Built on the prompt’s assumption that OI was climbing.
-Returned a plausible narrative plus a 100-line Python script for you to run on your own Velo feed.
+Returned a plausible narrative plus a 100-line Python script for you to run on your own Crypto Data feed.
 No live numbers.
 No chart.

 Context · grounded

-Verdict: Neutral / MixedBuilt from the live 7-day Velo feed.
+Verdict: Neutral / MixedBuilt from the live 7-day Crypto Data feed.
 Open interest was actually contracting −4.35%.
 Returns the rendered dashboard, the exact metrics, and a grounded trade read.

 The frontier model assumed open interest was climbing, because that is how the prompt framed it.
 Context checked the live feed and found OI had fallen 4.35% over the same window.
 That one invented premise flips the whole trade verdict from “bullish short squeeze” to “neutral, wait-and-confirm.”